saraswat/props/README.md

 MacOS users might run into issues installing JPype.
 An instruction to manually install JPype on MacOS can be found on the [berkely parser python interface repository](https://github.com/emcnany/berkeleyinterface#installation-and-dependencies).

-_vj: To install and run on my MacOs I had to do these things.
-(a) First ensure you are working in a Python 2.7.
+_vj: To install and run on my MacOs I had to do these things_ (a) First ensure you are working in a Python 2.7.
 For this, given that i am using `conda 3.6` I had to this:
 ```
 conda create --name python27 python=2.7.13